Scan Climate Control Systems

 The ECT sensor is displayed in volts.
 The value can be compared to the manufacturer’s specifications.
 An engine coolant temperature sensor or ECT sensor is a variable resistor that uses resistance to change a 5-volt reference signal from the PCM.
 The sensor's signal changes according to the engine's coolant temperature.
 It decreases as the engine warms to operating temperature.

 Pressure sensors are transducers that convert refrigerant pressure to a variable voltage signal, somewhere between 0.1 V for low pressure (~0 PSIG) and 4.9 V for high pressure (~430 PSIG).
 Modern vehicles have sensors located on both sides of the system.
-Use a known good manifold and gauge set and a scan tool to diagnose sensor function.
-Armed with a scan tool, a technician can monitor system refrigerant pressure without a manifold and gauge set.
+An A/C manifold/gauge and a scan tool can monitor and help diagnose sensor function.
+Armed with the right scan tool, a technician can monitor system refrigerant pressure without a manifold and gauge set.